Guard members partner with local authorities to render life-saving aid in multiple incidents

 |Downloads:

-This work, Guard members partner with local authorities to render life-saving aid in multiple incidents [Image 2 of 2], by SGT Ian Doyle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Guard members partner with local authorities to render life-saving aid in multiple incidents, by MSG Whitney Hughes, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Guard members partner with local authorities to render life-saving aid in multiple incidents